 Prick the top with a fork and chill for at least 30 minutes.
 If you don’t have a mould, form into a 15 x 20cm rectangle.
 Neaten all round, then press the edges and prick the top with a fork.
 Prick and chill as above.

 Preheat the oven to 180ºC (160ºC fan oven, gas mark 4).
-Bake the shortbread slab for about 35 minutes until lightly golden all over (smaller cookie shapes will take for 20 – 25 minutes).
-Cool for 10 minutes, dust lightly with extra sugar and transfer to a wire rack to cool completely.
-Break into small (or big) pieces to serve.
+Bake the shortbread slab for about 35 minutes until lightly golden all over (smaller cookie shapes like the 6cm shortbread buttons below will take about 20 – 25 minutes, and the 8cm rounds between 25 – 30 minutes).
+Cool for 10 minutes, then dust lightly with extra sugar and transfer to a wire rack to cool completely.
+Break the large slab into small (or big) pieces to serve.
 Shortbread keeps well if you can leave it alone long enough – over a week in an airtight container or tin.